 Further to what has been mentioned it should be stressed that a good well-aged Puerh tea is not evaluated by its age alone.
 Like all things in life, there will come a time when a Puerh teacake reaches its peak before stumbling into a decline.
 Due to the many recipes and different processing method used in the production of different batches of Puerh, the optimal age for each age will vary.
 Some may take 10 years while others 20 or 30+ years.
 It is important to check the status of ageing for your teacakes to know when they peaked so that proper care can be given to halt the ageing process.

-Informative article, exactly what I wanted to find.
+Informative article, totally what I needed.